 Price range: $200 – $1,500

-Pros: Positioned as the strongest of doors, steel will not crack or warp.
-Coated with a baked-on polyester finish, this door will require periodic repainting.
+Pros: Steel doors are positioned as the strongest of doors.
+They will not crack or warp.
+Coated with a baked-on polyester finish, steel doors will require periodic repainting.
 Higher-end versions come with a vinyl finish for greater weather resistance.
 Some manufacturers offer a wood veneer or wood composite coating that can be stained.

 Cons: Not as weather-resistant as fiberglass or wood doors.
-Easy to dent, dings are hard to fix, and scratches may rust if not treated promptly.
+They are easy to dent, and dings are hard to fix.
+Scratches on steel doors may rust if not treated promptly.
 In extremely high temperatures, the surface can be hot to the touch.

 NOTE: Both steel and fiberglass doors should come with a thermal break that separates the inside and outside door skins.
-This prevents transference of outdoor heat and cold, which can cause frost to form on the inside surface.
+This prevents the transfer of outdoor heat and cold, which can cause frost to form on the inside surface.

 Price range: $200 – $2,000

-Pros: This natural material still has its fans who are drawn to its heritage of warmth and the versatility of different species.
+Pros: Fans of wood front doors are drawn to its heritage of warmth and the versatility of different species.
 Wood resists cold and heat.
-Some wood doors are composed of a veneer skin over an engineered wood core to protect from moisture that causes shrinking, swelling, and warping.
-It’s also the least likely material to dent and scratches are easy to repair.
+Some wood doors are composed of veneer skin over an engineered wood core.
+This protects the core from moisture that causes shrinking, swelling, and warping.
+It’s also the least likely material to dent, and scratches are easy to repair.